 NEW UNDERLYING PRIVATE EQUITY FUND COMMITMENTS AND INVESTMENTS

-During the year ended 30 June 2018, VPEG3 committed an additional \$37.25m across 4 underlying Private Equity funds and completed one co-investment.
+During the year ended 30 June 2019, VPEG3 committed an additional \$18.0m across two underlying Private Equity funds and completed one additional co-investment.
 These additional commitments and the co-investment are summarised below.